← Travolp blog

 The bottom line

-The coolcation is not a gimmick, it is a rational response to a summer that made the Mediterranean genuinely tough.
-The north is having a moment for good reason: comfortable days, long light, big scenery, and fewer crowds, from the Norwegian fjords to Slovenia's lakes to Iceland's Ring Road.
-Plan the swap with a little care (layers, early bookings, real distances), carry a plan that can adapt when the northern weather turns, and you get the best of the season without the survival mode.
+The coolcation is not a gimmick.
+It is a sensible answer to a summer that made the Mediterranean genuinely hard going, and the north is having its moment for good reason.
+Comfortable days, long light, big scenery and thinner crowds: you will find them in the Norwegian fjords, Slovenia's lakes and Iceland's Ring Road alike.
+Plan the swap with a little care (layers, early bookings, real distances), carry a plan that can change its mind when the sky does, and you get the best of the season without any of the survival mode.